54th Massachusetts Infantry Regiment: Pay controversy

 The enlisted men of the 54th were recruited on the promise of pay and allowances equal to their white counterparts.
 This was supposed to amount to subsistence and $13 a month.
-Instead, they were informed upon arriving in South Carolina, the Department of the South would pay them only $7 per month ($10 with $3 withheld for clothing, while white soldiers did not pay for clothing at all.)
+Instead, they were informed upon arriving in South Carolina that the Department of the South would pay them only $7 per month ($10 with $3 withheld for clothing, while white soldiers did not pay for clothing at all.)
 Colonel Shaw and many others immediately began protesting the measure.
 Joseph Barquet, another member of the regiment, also protested the quality of the food which the soldiers were given, which led to him being court-martialed.
-Although the state of Massachusetts offered to make up the difference in pay, on principle, a regiment-wide boycott of the pay tables on paydays became the norm.
+Although Massachusetts offered to make up the difference in pay, on principle, a regiment-wide boycott of the pay tables on paydays became the norm.

 After Shaw's death at Fort Wagner, Colonel Edward Needles Hallowell took up the fight to get full pay for the troops.
 Lt.
 Col. Hooper took command of the regiment starting June 18, 1864.
-After nearly a month Colonel Hallowell returned on July 16.
+After nearly a month, Colonel Hallowell returned on July 16.

 Refusing their reduced pay became a point of honor for the men of the 54th.
 In fact, at the Battle of Olustee, when ordered forward to protect the retreat of the Union forces, the men moved forward shouting, "Massachusetts and Seven Dollars a Month!"

 The Congressional bill, enacted on June 16, 1864, authorized equal and full pay to those enlisted troops who had been free men as of April 19, 1861.
-Of course not all the troops qualified.
-Colonel Hallowell, a Quaker, rationalized that because he did not believe in slavery he could, therefore, have all the troops swear that they were free men on April 19, 1861.
-Before being given their back pay the entire regiment was administered what became known as "the Quaker oath".
+Of course, not all the troops qualified.
+Colonel Hallowell, a Quaker, rationalized that because he did not believe in slavery, he could have all the troops swear that they were free men on April 19, 1861.
+Before being given their back pay, the entire regiment was administered what became known as "the Quaker oath".
 Colonel Hallowell skillfully crafted the oath to say: "You do solemnly swear that you owed no man unrequited labor on or before the 19th day of April 1861.
 So help you God".

 On September 28, 1864, the U.S. Congress took action to pay the men of the 54th.
 Most of the men had served 18 months.